 The horns curve back over their heads, the shape can be flattened or rounded and differs across the country, leading to confusion as to how many sub-species there are.
 Further research and DNA testing may be done in the future to clear up this matter.

-In Grazalema Natural Park, Spanish ibex can be seen all year round.
+In the Sierra de Grazalema Natural Park, Spanish ibex can be seen all year round.

 The scientific names are as follows: